 Joining an Activity

-The application process usually consists of students deciding on which activity they want to do and filling in the necessary forms physically or online.
-Depending on the activity and purpose, students may need to audition in order to get in.
+The application process usually consists of students deciding on which activity they want to take up and completing the necessary forms physically or online.
+Depending on the activity and purpose, students may be required to go for an audition or interview in order to get in.

 Some schools charge participation and other fees for equipment and maintenance, and if an external party with special expertise is recruited to lead the activity.
-Some activities like cooking clubs require you to purchase and bring your own ingredients.
-Some activities are free to join.
+Some activities, like membership in a cooking club may require you to purchase and bring your own ingredients whilst other activities may not involve any such requirements.

 How to select an Activity

-In summary, there are many benefits for students to take part in co-curricular and ECAs.
-In addition to discovering their passions and make new friends, students can also develop important skills that will help them in school and beyond.
+In summary, participation in co-curricular and ECAs offers many benefits for students.
+In addition to discovering and developing their passions and making new friends, students are also likely to develop important skills that will help them in school and beyond.